24.11.2025

 Inter-Regional Lab: What Order Can Stabilize the International System?

-Over 30 thought leaders from across regions explored how geopolitical and geoeconomic disruptions are reshaping the world, and what kind of order could stabilize the international system in flux.
+Geopolitical competition paralyzes the multilateral architecture at a time when global cooperation is needed more than ever.
+Over 30 thought leaders from across regions jointly explored what kind of order could stabilize an international system in flux.

 What Order Can Stabilize the International System?